 Héctor has been serving the Latino/Latina immigrant community of Indianapolis since 2009.
-He is an ordained minister of the Christian Church (Disciples of Christ) of the U.S. and Canada who is serving as interim solo pastor of Iglesia Nueva Creación (New Creation Hispanic Church) in the west side of Indianapolis.
+He is an ordained minister of the Christian Church (Disciples of Christ) of the U.S. and Canada who served as interim solo pastor of Iglesia Nueva Creación (New Creation Hispanic Church) in the west side of Indianapolis.
 Héctor has a Master of Divinity and a Master of Arts in Marriage and Family Therapy from the Christian Theological Seminary, and an undergraduate degree in Communications with a minor in Visual Arts.
-As an artist, clergy and immigrant, Héctor has been reflecting artistically and theologically on topics like immigration, the humanitarian crisis in our border, the unaccompanied Central America children, hope, and Social justice.
+As an artist, clergy and immigrant, Héctor has been reflecting artistically and theologically on topics like immigration, the humanitarian crisis in our border, the unaccompanied Central America children, hope, and social justice.

 Getting to know Héctor